jingwei87/reading/notes/XingpengTang/DistCache.md

 **Strengthens**

 - The power of two choices is naturally decentralized and efficient.
 The theory guarantees that the maximum load of the machine is much lower than Random.
-- The idea can be used for multiple cases, such as in-memory caching and switch-based caching..
+- The idea can be used for multiple cases, such as in-memory caching and switch-based caching.

 ---